Extractions

 After the formation of the blood clot, it is important not to disturb or dislodge the clot.
 Do not rinse vigorously, smoke, drink alcohol, suck on straws, or brush your teeth next to the extraction site for 72 hours, as these activities may hinder the healing process.

 If you experience some pain and swelling after the extraction, an ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
-Also, take the pain medications as prescribed by your dentist.
-Drink lots of fluids and eat soft, nutritious food on the day of the extraction.
+Also, take the pain medications as prescribed by Dr. Palmer.
+Drink lots of fluids and eat soft, nutritious food on the extraction day.